Elysia-simp/Uta-Macross-Shader/README.md

 Disclaimer: You'll most likely break your head over the render queue cause nothings consistant

+Thanks to MrPolarbear for the help and suggestions

 Tested in 2018/2019/2020 LTS versions of Unity

 I don't play VRChat so I can't garentee this'll work well on VRChat